- Configure sessions, which involves setting fields such as your speech-to-text provider, initial messages, etc.

 Note: All of the logic related to your agent, including utility functions, must go in an

-folder.
+agent folder.
 This is required because Jay packages this logic into a container that we host

 when you deploy your agent.